cleytonoliveira/object-detection-viewer/README.md

 cd object-detection-viewer/api
 ```

-3. If you already have Docker installed in you machine.
-Run the command below:
+3. If you already have Docker installed in you machine and want to used to run the project, please use the `POSTGRES_HOST=db` variable in `.env.development`.

+4. Now run the command below:

 ```bash
 make run